preston/sms-easy/README.md

 ## Requirements

-* SMSEasy requires the use of a recent version of 'action\_mailer'.
-Unlike the older sms-fu gem, **_only_ action\_mailer 4/5 is supported**.
-If you have an older app, please try one of the older variants that supports action\_mailer 3 and/or pony email agents.
+* SMSEasy requires the use of a recent version of 'action\_mailer'. **_Only_ action\_mailer 5.2+ is supported**.
+If you have an older app, please try one of the older variants that supports action\_mailer 3/4 and/or pony email agents.

 ## Setup Instructions